-- Camo Intermediate Full Sinking line: When fish are not showing on the top, my line of choice is the Cortland Camo Intermediate Full Sink Line available from Denny Rickards.
-This line has a slow sink rate of 1 to 1½ inches per second (i.e. 1 foot every 10 seconds).
+1. Cortland Camo Intermediate Full Sinking line: When fish are not showing on the surface, my line of choice is the Cortland Camo Intermediate Full Sink Line.
+This line has a slow sink rate of 1 to 1½ inches per second (approximately 1 foot every 10 seconds).
 A slow sink rate is important as it maintains the fly in the feeding zone longer.
-I am not aware of any other manufacturer’s lines that truly sink this slowly even though they may be marketed as intermediate lines.
-This line performs equally well in warm water and does not coil in cold water.
-The camo line is available from Denny Rickards.If I want to allow the line to go below four feet, I use a 10, 20, or 30 count down before making long slow retrieves.
-Using a long count down in conjunction with modifying the rate and speed of the retrieve allows me to fish this line deeper.
+This line performs well in warm water and does not coil in cold water.

 I appreciate the questions from many of the readers of the blog.
 Keep them coming!
 Until I see you on the water….Good fishin’!